g-leech/argmin-gravitas/about.md

 * A study of poverty's inefficiencies.
 * A critique of juries (and maybe also all human law).
 * [The most morally anachronistic people in history][PridePrescience].
+* A guide to _Adventure Time_ for international-relations realists.

 and, less readably: